How to write a sprint goal (with examples)

 • What do stakeholders gain by helping your team in their efforts?

-Sprint goals typically involve collaboration between the product owner, the scrum master, and the development team during sprint planning meetings.
+Sprint goals typically involve collaboration between the product owner, the Scrum master, and the development team during sprint planning meetings.

 For more background on Agile methodology, see our definitive guide to Agile project management.